philips-software/docker-ort/README.md

 By including [ORT](https://github.com/oss-review-toolkit/ort) as a git submodule, we pin the version down to a certain commit-sha.

 That's why we want our own docker file definitions.

+## Future

+ORT is going to provide a docker image as well.
+Then this repository will be redundant.
+See [issue on ORT](https://github.com/oss-review-toolkit/ort/issues/2441)

 ## Issues